weifanjiang/Nullness_Lite/README.md

 ./run_evaluation.sh
 ```
 ### Eclipse
-1. download and install Eclipse on your local machine (if you don't have one yet).
+1. download and install Eclipse on your local machine if you don't have one yet

 2. open Eclipse and create a workspace under directory your_workspace